EnterpriseDB/tpa/docs/src/configure-cluster.md

 ## instance_defaults

-This is an optional mechanism to further reduce repetition in config.yml.
+This is a mechanism to further reduce repetition in config.yml.
 It is most useful for instance settings that cannot be defined as `cluster_vars`.
 For example, you could write the following: